thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-07-dublin-maker.md

 </div>

 <div>
   I spent a fair bit of my time at the intel stand as it was a bit of a work trip for me.
 It was a lot of fun, I played the Mrs. Doubtfire for the night (sans the crossdressing (or even a reversible shirt)) managed to get over to both for much of the day.
 I was showing a twitter activated bubble maker.
-I never thought I would utter the phrase &#8220;I just can&#8217;t get my bubble machine to connect to the internet&#8221; but alas I did.
+I never thought I would utter the phrase &#8220;I just can't get my bubble machine to connect to the internet&#8221; but alas I did.
 It looks pretty nice though!
 </div>

 <div>